chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 You can grow at work by picking up skills like writing good documents, getting better at database optimisations or doing performance reviews.
 These directly make you more employable and are usually listed down as requirements in job ads.

-You can also grow by gaining unique experiences for e.g. helping grow your org from 5 to 20 engineers or working on a service that scales from 100k to 5 million users.
+You can also grow by gaining unique experiences e.g. helping grow your org from 5 to 20 engineers or working on a service that scales from 100k to 5 million users.
 In both of these examples you are likely to face and solve problems that will help form a playbook for the future.
 These experiences aren't always easy to quantify but they will define your career.

 I try not to associate growth with promotions because they mean different things in different jobs but if you have stayed in the same job for very long, you could use that as a complementary indicator.